AdaCore/gnatstudio/docs/users_guide/main_window.rst

 terms of line and column, but in terms of which character they point to.
 If you modify the file through GPS, the bookmark is automatically updated so it refers to the same place.
-However, if the file is modified outside of GPS, it won't be aware of that change and the bookmark may reference a different place in the file.
+However, if the file is modified outside of GPS, it will not be aware of that change and the bookmark may reference a different place in the file.

 .. index:: menu; edit --> create bookmark